a healthy start

 525%

-Increase in the number of incarcerated women over the past 4 decades
+Increase in the number of incarcerated women since 1980.

 200,000